sozip/sozip-spec/spec.md

     deflateEnd(&zStream);
 ```

-# Annex G: commented dump of a dummy SOZip file
+# Annex F: commented dump of a dummy SOZip file

 The following invokation of GDAL's sozip utility generates a rather dummy
 SOZip enabled file that contains a tiny file "foo" with "foo" as content,